 Prior to 2011, the recipient was chosen at the end of the winter term with the formal presentation of the medal taking place in the fall term.
 However, this event will now take place in the winter term, closer to the time of graduation, so that the recipient can celebrate with his or her fellow graduating class members.
 The students who have won this medal have focused on various subfields of Anthropology, including Physical Anthropology, Archaeology, Cultural Anthropology, and Joint Majors, as well as being enrolled in both the regular and co-operative programs.

-This year's medal has been awarded to Bridjet Lee.
+The 2016 Silver Medal has been awarded to Bridjet Lee.